leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 ## Motivation

 As mentioned above, the AOP framework can bring us so many benefits to improve the software modularity.
 Inspired by JEE experiences, I believe it would be helpful if we have similar framework in node.js.
 That is reason I come across to tsnode-proxify project.
-The goal of tsnode-proxify is NOT to provide a complete AOP implementation, it primarily focus on method execution join point for the moment, will consider some IoC features to enable the property injection of proxied object in next step.
+The goal of tsnode-proxify is NOT to provide a complete AOP implementation, it primarily focus on method execution [join point](https://en.wikipedia.org/wiki/Join_point) for the moment, will consider some IoC features to enable the property injection of proxied object in next step.

 ## Concepts

-Before we dig into the tsnode-proxify, we need to clarify some concepts.
+Some concepts/terminologies to clarify before go further to understand the features provided by tsnode-proxify.

 1. **Interaction style** for a method call in node.js